oneapi-src/level-zero-spec/scripts/core/PROG.md

 ${"#"} <a name="fut">Future</a>
 The following is a list a features that are still being defined for inclusion:
+- **Command Graphs**
+    + ability to represent non-linear dependencies between programs to be executed
+    + ability to represent flow-control
+    + ability to represent scheduling and distribution across multiple sub-devices
 - **Predicated Execution**
     + ability to cull program execution within a command list, based on device-generated value(s)
 - **Execution Flow-Control**